themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 **Hierarchical Layering**: The system is organized into distinct layers, each with appropriate utility.

--*Protocol Layer - (Core)*: Contains foundational infrastructure services.
+- *Protocol Layer - (Core)*: Contains foundational infrastructure services.

--*Application Layer - (Workbench)*: Consists of domain-specific tools and lifecycle protocols.
+- *Application Layer - (Workbench)*: Consists of domain-specific tools and lifecycle protocols.

--*Governance Layer - (Organization)*: A cross-cutting concern managed by `UCCS-ORG` to ensure registry integrity, validation, and conflict resolution across all layers.
+- *Governance Layer - (Organization)*: A cross-cutting concern managed by `UCCS-ORG` to ensure registry integrity, validation, and conflict resolution across all layers.

--*Universal Addressability & Accessibility*: The cornerstone of UCCS.
+- *Universal Addressability & Accessibility*: The cornerstone of UCCS.
 Every component, data block, process, or asset is assigned a unique and parsable [`$UCCS-CORE:SCNSV4$`].
 This enables precise referencing, dependency tracking, and spatial navigation.

-***This creates **productive friction** - more granular control without slowing the system down.***
+*This creates **productive friction** - more granular control without slowing the system down.*

 ## Part:Core System Implementation-[`$UCCS-CORE:CORESI$`]